Francis B. Cutting: Personal life

+Death and aftermath

 He died at his residence in New York City June 26, 1870.
 Upon hearing the news, court was adjourned for the day and he was honored by the New York Bar Association.
 After a funeral at Grace Church in New York, he was buried at the Green-Wood Cemetery in Brooklyn.
 His estate was worth over $4,000,000 upon his death, with personal property totaling $1,230,767.96, and around $1,300,000 in bonds for Wabash Railroad.
 According to his will, his estate was split up amongst his sons, Gen. William Cutting, Hayward Cutting, his two surviving sons, and Mrs. Cutting, the widow of his son Francis who predeceased him.
 After allegations of misdeeds, his son was excused as executor, and his estate was finally settled.

 Descendants

 Through his son Francis Brockholst Cutting Jr., who prematurely predeceased him, he was the grandfather of William Cutting Jr. and F. Brockholst Cutting (1861–1896), one of the best-known clubmen and one of the most popular bachelors in society.
 His grandson, who died at the age of thirty-five without having married, was heavily mourned upon his death.

 Through his youngest son, he was the grandfather of Anna Cutting who married Baron Raoul de Vriere (1865–1929), and Henry Mason Cutting (1865–1892), who married Angela Mills (1869–1956).